Lordosis, scoliosis or kyphosis spine deformations

 Warning: this page contains pictures that may be distressing for some persons.

-Various types of spinal deformations have been observed in rabbits:
+Various types of spinal deformity have been observed in rabbits:

-The degree of curvature is variable and may range from mild and barely visible to severe and causing gait problems.
-The origin of these congenital deformations is not well understood.
-It may relate to a lack of calcium in the food, improper absorption of calcium in the intestine, lack of exercise, wrong posture due to being kept in a small cage, or defective genes.
-Female rabbits appear more frequently affected by these spinal abnormalities than males.
-It is linked to their higher needs in calcium, especially during pregnancy and lactation.
+The severity of deformity varies, ranging from mild and barely visible to severe and resulting in locomotion problems.
+The etiology of these congenital deformities is not well understood.
+There are several potential causes for this issue, including a lack of calcium in the food, calcium malabsorption in the intestines, lack of exercise, poor posture due to an insufficient cage size relative to the rabbit's size, or genetic defects.
+It appears that females are more susceptible to developing these spinal deformities compared to males.
+It appears that this issue is related to the body's increased demand for calcium, particularly during pregnancy and lactation.

-Physical examination and palpation of the spine enables to detect these deformations.
-X-ray will confirm the problem.
+Physical examination and palpation of the spine are effective methods for detecting these deformities.
+The X-rays of the abdomen confirm the diagnosis.

 Clinical signs